North Cheshire

 How do I submit my scores?

-You can submit scores either via CAMRA's online pub guide WhatPub or via CAMRA GBG Web App. .
+You can submit scores either via CAMRA's online pub guide CAMRA Pubs, or CAMRA GBG Web App (Apple devices only).
 To do this you will need:

 • Date of your visit